-To create its special herd of goats, GTC used 55 microinjection, the same technique that produced GloFish and AquAdvantage salmon.
+To create its special herd of goats, GTC used

+- 55 microinjection, the same technique that produced GloFish and AquAdvantage salmon.
 The company's scientists took the gene for human antithrombin and injected it directly into fertilized goat eggs.
-Then they implanted the eggs in the wombs of female goats.
-60 When the kids were born, some of them proved to be transgenic, the human gene nestled safely in their cells.
-The researchers paired the antithrombin gene with a promoter (which is a sequence of DNA that controls gene activity) that is normally active in the goat's mammary glands during milk production.
+Then they implanted the eggs in the wombs of female goats. - 60 When the kids were born, some of them proved to be transgenic, the human gene nestled safely in their cells.
+The researchers paired the antithrombin gene with a promoter (which is a sequence of DNA that controls gene activity) that is normally active in the - 65 goat's mammary glands during milk production.
 When the transgenic females lactated, the promoter turned the transgene on and the goats' udders filled with milk containing antithrombin.
-All that was left to do was to collect the milk, and extract and purify 70 the protein.
+All that was left to do was to collect the milk, and extract and purify - 70 the protein.
 Et voilà-human medicine!
 And, for GTC, liquid gold.
 ATryn hit the market in 2006, becoming the world's first transgenic animal drug.
-Over the course of a year, the "milking parlors" on GTC's 300-acre farm in Massachusetts can collect animal.
+Over the course of a year, the "milking parlors" on GTC's 300-acre farm in Massachusetts can collect - 75 more than a kilogram of medicine from a single animal.